Love growing plants indoors? Here are the Best Indoor Vines & Climbers you can grow in hanging baskets that are also easy to maintain!

 Botanical Name: Senecio rowleyanus

 Growing string of pearls is not as easy as other indoor plants because it’s very delicate needs to be handled gently.
-This succulent tolerates prolonged drought and does well in a bright light position.
+It tolerates prolonged drought and does well in bright light.

 12. Black-Eyed Susan Vine